Menditect/documentation/docs/mta/test-run.md

 - To create a new Test Run, execute a [Test Case](test-case), [Test Suite](test-suite) or [Test Configuration](test-configuration).

 ### Delete a Test Run
-- Navigate to the "Test configurations" page.
+- Navigate to the `Test configurations` page.
 - Select the Test Configuration you want to view Test Runs for.
-- Navigate to "Test runs".
+- Navigate to `Test runs`.
 - Click <i class="fal fa-trash-can"></i> for the Test run you want to delete.

 #### Cleanup of manually-executed Test Runs
 In a Test Configuration, only the last two executed Test Runs are persisted overnight, plus a maximum of two pinned Test Runs.
 The rest is cleaned up.
 Read the [Pin a Test Run](#pin-a-test-run) section in this page for more information.

 #### Cleanup of API-triggered Test Runs
 For Test Runs that are executed through the [Public API](api#post-execute-testconfiguration), instead of this, the Retention period applies.
-The date on which the Test Run will be deleted, is visible in the "Test runs" page.
+The date on which the Test Run will be deleted, is visible in the `Test runs` page.

 #### Persisted dashboard data
 If a Test Run is cleaned up, the following information about the Test Run is stored for the statistics on the dashboard page: